The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Detection Strategies

-• Monitor file integrity of logback configuration files using file integrity monitoring (FIM) tools
+• Monitor filesystem integrity on directories containing Logback configuration files using file integrity monitoring (FIM)

 Monitoring Recommendations